Graphic & Interactive Design - Requirements

 An introduction to multimedia includes projects focused on the principles of information design -- fundamental strategies for making the complex clear.
 Instruction in creating and preparing Web graphics and the design and critique of Web sites, maps, and signage systems.
 Advanced skills are developed in image creation and manipulation.
 Prerequisite: Art 331 or permission of instructor.
 (Fall)

 ART 373.
-Design Internship (recommended elective, Spring senior year)
+Design Internship (Spring senior year)

 ART 374.
 Portfolio Seminar